 This makes the time and effort spent on the meeting are worth it and your team becomes more productive.

-Nimbus Platform can help you easily address a meeting agenda by decreasing the number of the meetings.
-There, you can get prepared for a productive meeting or use Nimbus powers to actually avoid unnecessary company gatherings.
+FuseBase (formerly Nimbus can help you easily address a meeting agenda by decreasing the number of the meetings.
+There, you can get prepared for a productive meeting or use FuseBase powers to actually avoid unnecessary company gatherings.
 Let’s show you some examples of productive collaboration with our tool.

 You can also mention @ people on the pages if you want them to pay attention to materials before the meeting.
 After the meeting, keep track of meeting notes, decide on further actions and turn them into productive tasks and set deadlines.
 Don’t forget about control.
 Track your tasks or other project activities in your workspace via the Activity Panel.
 That will help you react to changes quicker and increase your productivity.

-If you can avoid a meeting, do it with Nimbus Platform keeping your productivity high.
+If you can avoid a meeting, do it with FuseBase keeping your productivity high.
 Record videos and take screenshots instead of sitting on boring gatherings.
-Do this with Nimbus Capture – one of the tools for productive collaboration in the Nimbus ecosystem.
+Do this with Nimbus Capture – one of the tools for productive collaboration in the FuseBase (formerly Nimbus) ecosystem.
 You can easily explain project details, showcase problems and productive solutions and other content without going on a meeting.
 Create recordings or take a screenshot, upload it to your Nimbus page and your coworkers will be able to see it anytime.
 In a nutshell, you won’t sit in an ineffective meeting and your productivity won’t suffer.